kasper/phoenix/README.md

     cd phoenix
     xcodebuild clean build

 Once complete, you will find a newly built Phoenix app in `build/Release/`.
-To install, just drag-and-drop it to your `Applications` folder.
+To install, just drag-and-drop it to your `Applications`-folder.
 When you run Phoenix for the first time, you will be asked to allow it to control your UI.
 OS X will ask you to open `Security & Privacy` in System Preferences.
-Once open, go to the `Accessibility` section and click the checkbox next to Phoenix to enable control.
+Once open, go to the `Accessibility`-section and click the checkbox next to Phoenix to enable control.
 An admin account is required to accomplish this.

 ## Usage